Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of a Japanese full name ex. 王晓明*
+*Find the most likely gender of a Japanese full name (surname and given name), written in Kanji characters.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*